IFAKA/unwavering-focus/PRD.md

 * **Trigger:** User presses the keyboard shortcut `Option+Shift+S`.
 * **Action:**
-    1. A small, non-intrusive, floating input modal appears centrally on the current active tab/window.
+    1. A small, non-intrusive, floating input modal appears centrally on the current active tab/window with natural spring-like animation.
     2. If text is selected on the page, this text should pre-populate the input field.
 The user can edit or type new text.
+    3.  **Bulletproof Focus System:** The input field automatically focuses with comprehensive error handling and multiple fallback strategies.
-    3. Upon pressing `Enter` in the input field:
+    4. Upon pressing `Enter` in the input field:
         * The thought/idea is saved to a persistent list (within Chrome's `chrome.storage.local`).
         * A confirmation notification appears: "Saved for later" with the captured text.
-        * The input modal immediately disappears.
+        * The input modal immediately disappears with natural exit animation.
         * **Crucially, no new tab is opened, and no search is performed at this moment.**
 * **Accessing Saved Items:**
     1. User clicks the extension icon in the Chrome toolbar.
 This opens the extension's pop-up UI.